We take a look at the following:

 Are you entitled to super?

-Today, if you are an employee and earn more than $450 per month before tax, your employer will more than likely have to pay at least 9.5% of your earnings into a complying super fund on your behalf.
-The only catch is that you generally can’t access the money until you reach a certain age and (in most cases) retire from working.
+If you are at least 18 years old and earn $450 or more per month before tax, your employer generally must pay at least 9.5% of your earnings into a complying super fund on your behalf.
+This applies to the majority of full-time, part-time and casual workers in Australia, including temporary Australian residents.
+You generally can’t access the money until you reach a certain age and (in most cases) retire from working.